 Logs can be certified in chunks ONLY if the driver had been off for multiple days.
 Below is an example of the Portal screen when a driver has multiple logs to certify.

-If a driver is showing X amount of Logs Uncertified, have the driver work backwards from the current date to certify logs.
+If a driver is showing X amount of Logs Uncertified, have the driver work backward from the current date to certify logs.
 In the example above, the driver has 30+ logs uncertified (Current day is 10/3).
 The driver should begin with the previous day’s log (10/2 in the example above) and certify all applicable logs via the tablet or Driver Portal.

 After certifying all applicable logs, the HOS Admin Portal displays the updated count of uncertified logs.
 In the HOS Admin Portal example below, the Portal now displays a count of 0 for this driver’s uncertified logs as the driver has certified logs prior to 10/2 in a chunk.